 He said: “Lots of women permanently damage their eyelashes by overusing false ones.
 The glue can block the hair follicle and they can end up losing their natural lash.

-"The problem has been made worse by the boom in their use in recent years, thanks to celebrities such as Cheryl Cole and the star of Strictly Come Dancing.
+“The problem has been made worse by the boom in their use in recent years, thanks to celebrities such as Cheryl Tweedy and the stars of Strictly Come Dancing.

 “I also see women needing eyelash transplants who have suffered from trichotillomania – a psychological conditions which sees them rip out their eyelashes, causing permanent damage which only an eyelash transplant can remedy.”